The report to cabinet on 1 February will provide updates on current schemes and approval of £4...

-I have been very active in negotiating community benefits from developers and the Ministry of Defence such as highway improvements on the A338 and Ludgershall Road, the new Toucan crossing outside the Post Office, the transfer of sports pitches off Humber Lane and a play area in the Persimmon development to the Town Council.
+I have been very active in negotiating community benefits from developers and the Ministry of Defence such as highway improvements on the A338 and Ludgershall Road, the new Toucan crossing outside the Post Office, the transfer of sports pitches off Humber Lane and play areas in the Riverbourne Fields development to the Town Council.
 More land will transfer to the Council in the coming months along with large sums of money for maintenance of the sites.

 Here if you need me

 Over the years I have helped many individuals with housing, education, highways and all manner of issues.
 If you need help, please contact me by phone (01980 847332), email firstname.lastname@example.org or by Facebook and I will do all I can to help.